waltheri/wgo.js/README.md

 # WGo.js

 WGo.js is JavaScript library for purposes of go game.
 The basic idea of this library is to help to create go web applications easily without laborious programming of game's logic or board graphic interface.
 It also contains SGF viewer, which can be embedded into a website.
-The player can be used without any configuration by users with only basic knowledge of HTML, however more advanced users can highly customize it for their needs and even extended it by custom plugins.
+The player can be used without any configuration by users with only basic knowledge of HTML, however more advanced users can highly customize it for their needs and even extend it by custom plugins.

 The library aims to be as lightweight as possible, so there are no dependencies.
 It is written in TypeScript, so there are nice type definitions by default.
 Finally some components like SGF parser are DOM independent so, you can use them in Node.JS environment as well.